 Norway’s capital city is just a two hour flight from the UK.
 Making it a great option for a weekender.

-Having visited this beautiful, vibrant and unique city twice this year I thought I’d share the ten reasons why you should put Oslo on your must see list.
+Having visited this beautiful, vibrant and unique city three times I thought I’d share the ten reasons why you should put Oslo on your must see list.

 Oslo’s most famous artist Edvard Munch is much celebrated and he even has his own museum, the Munch Museum is located on Tøyengata.
 It is definitely worth a visit.
 Construction is currently underway on a spectacular new museum next to the Oslo Opera House which is scheduled to open in 2020.

 The National Museum of Art, Architecture and Design has an impressive collection of artwork and sculptures.
 Norway’s largest collection in fact.
 There are some iconic Munch pieces located within its walls, including the famed painting “The Scream” (2019 update – The National Gallery is currently closed whilst it relocates to a new facility, please see the official website for details)